The History of the Reverse Mortgage

-In 2014, HUD began to finalize guidelines for Financial Assessment, which will begin to be implemented in 2015.
-Financial Assessment will require lenders to analyze potential borrowers’ income sources and credit history to determine whether or not borrowers must have a mandatory set-aside of funds from proceeds to cover necessary expenses such as property taxes and homeowners insurance.
-These steps are expected to yet again protect consumers and reduce the number of borrowers who might fall into default from failing to comply with loan terms like continuing to pay for taxes and insurance.
+In 2014, HUD begins to finalize guidelines for Financial Assessment, which will start to be implemented in 2015.
+Financial Assessment requires lenders to analyze potential borrowers’ income sources and credit history to determine whether or not borrowers must have a mandatory set-aside of funds from proceeds to cover necessary expenses such as property taxes and homeowners insurance.
+These steps protect consumers and reduce the number of borrowers who might fall into default from failing to comply with loan terms like continuing to pay for taxes and insurance.

-In 2017, the loan limit for HECM reverse mortgage loans increased from $625,500 to $636,150.
+In 2017, the loan limit for HECM reverse mortgage loans increases from $625,500 to $636,150.
 This is the first time the HECM lending limit has been raised since President Barack Obama signed into law the American Recovery and Reinvestment Act in 2009.
-Announced by the FHA on December 1, 2016, it went into effect on January 1, 2017 and will continue through December 31, 2017.
-The increase is 150% of the national conforming limit of $424,100 and is due to rising home prices.
+Limits are now evaluated annually and potentially adjusted annually (the limit for 2023 was set at $1,089,300).

-In its 53 years from its birth in 1961 to present day, the reverse mortgage has developed significantly, and there’s no end in sight.
-December 2016 saw the Federal Reserve raise interest rates for the first time since 2009, indicative of a strong economy.
-While higher rates can decrease the amount available from a reverse mortgage, home values have continued to climb leading to increased home equity for many homeowners.
+In its years from its birth in 1961 to present day, the reverse mortgage has developed significantly, and there’s no end in sight.
 The reverse mortgage has a bright future of continually improving and getting only better with time.

 Guerin, Jessica.
 “The History of the HECM: A Detailed Timeline.”
 The Reverse Review.
 October 2012: pp. 40-45. http://www.reversereview.com/magazine/spotlight-a-historical-timeline-of-the-hecm-program.html